Collect logs from Microsoft SQL Server

 -

-The Audit object access security policy and Audit Application Generated advanced audit policy must be enabled.
+The Audit object access security policy and Audit Application Generated advanced audit policy must be activated.
 These settings are usually controlled by the domain group policy, which overwrites the local policy settings.

 -